Are you running MacOS Big Sur or MacOS Catalina?

 And so have MacBook Air’s before the 2018 model.
 And iMac’s before 2017.

 So if you’ve a new iPad Pro or iPad Air with a USB C port.
 Then you’ll need a USB C to USB type A adaptor on the end of your cable to connect your device.
 Or plug into your older Mac.

-And older iPad with a lightening port and an older MacBook with a type A port on it?
+Do you have an older iPad with a lightening port.
+And an older MacBook with a type A port on it?

-Then you’ll find the cable you have to charge your iPad works just fine for your Mac running Catalina or later.
+Then you’ll find the cable you have to charge your iPad works just fine to plug in your iPad to your Mac.